Graduate Policies and Procedures

 A student who is found to have committed an act of academic dishonesty will be given a warning for their first incident unless the act is egregious.
 If egregious, then a student is subject to immediate academic disqualification.
 If not egregious, then any future incidents will result in academic disqualification.
 You can view the Academic Honesty policy under Quick Links for more information.

-For more information on how to avoid plagiarism, please review the helpful PDF under Quick Links by the Graduate Resource Center.
+For more information on how to avoid plagiarism, please review the helpful PDF under Quick Links.

 Degree Requirements & Catalogue Rights

 Students are required to complete the degree requirements as listed in the UCI Catalogue of the year that they entered the University; this is known as a student's "catalogue rights".
 Please note that, on occasion, some differences may arise between the requirements listed in the student's catalogue and the degree requirements listed on the M.S.
 Plan of Study due to the timing between when the Catalogue was "printed" and when the change was approved by the Academic Senate.
-In such cases, students will be notified by their department and/or the Graduate Student Affairs office.
+In such cases, students will be notified by their department and/or Graduate and Professional Studies.

 Enrolling in Undergraduate Courses